cilliemalan/rabbiteer-vscode/README.md

 ![amazeballs](pitchers/snippeting.gif)

 ## git
-VS Code has rudementary but very helpful git support.
+VS Code has rudimentary but very helpful git support.

 1. The git panel shows staged and unstaged files.
 It allows you to commit, push, pull, etc.